Main Page : About Me : Advice : Articles : Books : Curiosities : Paintings : Photographs : Source of Life : Video

 Fig.94

-Certainly, it is extraordinarily large comparing to Catalpas which grow beyond our domain.
-On the picture we can clearly see that a single flower from Catalpa’s inflorescence is 7 cm LONG!!!
-It turned out that the action of the psi-field generator converted our estate into a magic world of nature without any genetic engineering which is unable to do this kind of things, it is simply beyond its power!
+Certainly, it is extraordinarily large compared to Catalpas which grow beyond our domain.
+In the picture we can clearly see that a single flower from a Catalpa inflorescence is 7 cm long!
+It turned out that the action of the psi-field generator converted our estate into a magic world of nature without any genetic engineering, which, in any case, would be unable to make this kind of transformation; it is simply beyond its power!

-But not only Catalpa has an “extravagant” and “odd” conduct under the action of the psi-field generator!
-Only a week passed, as other conifers, not only trimmed Bansais-trees, let out strong new shoots!
-Enormous young shoots appeared on the branches of Deodara cedar, on quite young branches of only four weeks old.
-JUST in a WEEK (Fig. 95)!!!
+But not only Catalpa behaves “extravagantly” and “oddly” due to the action of the psi-field generator!
+Only a week passed, as other conifers, not just the trimmed Bonsai-trees, produced strong new shoots!
+Enormous shoots appeared on the branches of the Deodars, on quite young branches of only four weeks old.
+Just in a week (Fig. 95)!

-The first impression, when you look at this picture: this is a weeping willow which extended its hands-branches to the water… but the water appears to be a bright emerald grass where wind plays with green waves, and the weeping willow appears to be the Cedrus Deodara!
+The first impression, when you look at this picture is that this is a weeping willow which has extended its branches “fingertips” to the water… but the water is bright emerald grass where the wind plays with green waves, and a Deodar plays the role of weeping willow!

-The artichoke falls abreast of other plants!
-One month passed since we “became acquainted” with this aristocrat of the vegetable garden and the inflorescences of Cynara scolymus attained an unbelievable size (Fig. 96)!!!
-Svetlana’s hand looks like a little child's hand in comparison to them.
-And this is not yet the end.
-We will see the final result later, when the inflorescence will completely ripen.
-Moreover, this will be the result of THIS YEAR, and we do not know what will happen the next year.
+The artichoke catches up with other plants!
+One month passed since we “became acquainted” with this aristocrat of the vegetable garden and the inflorescences of Cynara scolymus attained an unbelievable size (Fig. 96)!
+Svetlana’s hand looks like the hand of a little child by comparison.
+This is not yet the end.
+We will see the final result later, when the inflorescence ripens completely.
+Moreover, this will be the result for this year, and we do not know what will happen next year.

 Russules timidly peek out of green grass (Fig. 97)!
-But no matter how much they hid, the snails will find them in order to treat themselves to their sweet pulp.
-Because of this we can see that the pulp of these mushrooms is very clean, there is not a single track of a worm!
-Completely forgetting the title of the king of the autumn forest, white mushrooms (Boletus edulis) show their crowns here and there!
-Most likely, the white mushroom “decided” to get also the title of the king of the summer forest (Fig. 98)!
+But no matter how much they hide, the snails will find them in order to treat themselves to their sweet pulp.
+Because of this we can see that the pulp of these mushrooms is very clean, there is not a single worm-track!
+Completely forgetting the title of “king of the autumn forest”, white mushrooms (Boletus edulis) show their caps here and there!
+Most likely, the white mushroom “decided” to get the title of “king of the summer forest” too (Fig. 98)!

 Cedrus Deodara young shoots